cbcrg/nf-phdcourse21/README.md

 ./nextflow run script7.nf -with-conda env.yml
 ```

-The use of a Conda environment can also be provided in the configuration file
+The use of a Conda environment can also be provided in the configuration file by
 adding the following setting in the `nextflow.config` file:

 ```